niolabs/docs/docs/service-design-patterns/join.md

-# Restructure lists of signals
+# Restructure Lists of Signals

 If you have a list of signals that you want to condense into fewer signals or even one signal, there are a few nio Blocks that will help.
 The [_Join_](https://blocks.n.io/Join) block is commonly used and supports [signal grouping](https://docs.n.io/service-design-patterns/group_by.html).